nowann1/grow_coding_challenge/README.md

 ----
 ## Other notes 📋 ✏️
-- I've used localeCompare instead of Collator because after several tests i found out that the former was a little bit faster, althought strangely enough,it should be the other way around, in theory at least.
+- I've used localeCompare instead of Collator because after several tests i found out that the former was a little bit faster, althought strangely enough, it should be the other way around, in theory at least.
 <br></br>
 ## Response time :clock4:
 - The average get response time (after 10 tests) is: